Repeatedly, when we transmit one of our narratives, we have to explain to you Terrans the meaning of apparng.

 Some great foregrounder will stop him some day, thought Nyav.
 As for me, I have my own life to live, a life unremembered by history, yet of infinite worth to me.

 With a lighter step he went down the ramp onto the floor of the Hall.

-He left without exchanging a single word with anyone else.
-He retraced his steps, back up onto the balcony, and briefly looked down again, to view the addition he had made to the scene, and to confirm the end points of his chosen journey.
+Leaving without the exchange of a single word with anyone else, he retraced his steps back up onto the balcony.
+Here he briefly looked down again, to view the addition he had made to the scene, and to confirm the end points of his chosen journey.

 Then he headed for the skimmer-bank.

 Its lockers are on the Pnurrm's ground floor.
 From one of these he drew out a green cloth bandolier: with that over his shoulder, anyone would know he ought not to be interrupted (without very good reason) until his Wayfaring was done.
 Next he slid a skimmer from its cubicle.
 He pushed it along the corridor and out through a side door.

 He then bestrode the vehicle, pulled down the starting lever and set off, steering towards the edge of Olhoav.